mgalley/DSTC7-End-to-End-Conversation-Modeling/data_extraction/README.md

 Role of each dataset:
 1. TRAIN: do anything you want with this data (train, analyze, etc.);
-2. DEV: you may tune model hyperparameters on this data, but you may not train any model directly on that;
+2. DEV: you may tune model hyperparameters on this data, but you may NOT train any model directly on that;
 3. TEST (official release Sept 10): The blind test set will provide facts and conversational contexts, but the gold responses will be hidden (replaced with `__UNDISCLOSED__`).

+If you participate in the challenge and plan to send us system outputs, **please do NOT use any other training data**, other than the data provided on this page.

 ## Data description: